NICKLIN13/Personal-Side-Works/todolist-react-tryingBE/README.md

 ## Set up
 1. Clone this project.
-1. cd to the project directory and run `npm start`.
+2. cd to the project directory and run `npm start` to connect to frontend.
-2. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+3. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Image of UI
 ![Getting Started](./IMAGE_To-do-list.png)